 If you think you know your Chinese from your local takeaway back home, think again because it’s like nothing you’ve had before.

-It’s possible to write thousands of words and endless blogs relating to Chinese food so we’ll keep this one short and snappy and pick our five favourite traditional foods in China which you MUST try when coming here.
+It’s possible to write thousands of words and endless blogs relating to traditional food in China so we’ll keep this one short and snappy and pick our five favourite traditional foods in China which you MUST try when coming here.

 Two of the more popular elements of Chinese cuisine are rice and noodles.
 Noodles are more commonly eaten in the North of China and rice in the South.